+Three

-Three Synoptic -Gospels
+Synoptic

+Gospels

-- Matthew Presents Jesus as King of Israel, the Christ, greater than Moses. - Mark Presents Jesus as Suffering Servant of the Lord; probably the earliest Gospel. - Luke Presents Jesus as the Son of Man, the perfect man, providing salvation for all humanity.
+- Matthew Presents Jesus as King of Israel, the Christ, greater than Moses. - Mark Presents Jesus as Suffering Servant of the Lord; probably the earliest Gospel. - Luke Presents Jesus as the Son of Man, providing salvation for all humanity.

 John - Presents Jesus as the divine, eternal Son of God who came to earth in human form.
 The most theological and symbolic of the Gospels.
-Author: Date: Theme: